walles/px/README.rst

   the outcome.
 * In the px / top views, in the process owner column, maybe print other non-root process owners of parent processes inside parentheses?
-* In the details report, if the current process has a working directory that isn't ``/``, list all other processes that have the same working directory.
 * Ignore -E switch on Python command lines